Questions Breastfeeding Moms Ask About OTC Medicines

 Here are a few rules I recommend following when taking OTC medicines while breastfeeding:

-• Avoid aspirin Don’t take any aspirin or aspirin-containing products while breastfeeding.
+• Avoid aspirin.
+Don’t take any aspirin or aspirin-containing products while breastfeeding.
 Aspirin can increase the risk of bleeding in your baby due to its blood-thinning effects.
 In addition, giving aspirin to children and young adults has been linked to Reye’s syndrome, a rare but serious condition that causes swelling in the liver and brain.

 • Take only as much medicine as you need for symptom relief.
 Also, consider alternative, non-drug therapies, such as putting a cold cloth on your head to relieve a headache.